Cookie Policy.

 How to refuse or remove cookies

 From this banner: when you arrive, the cookie banner gives you “Accept all” or “Essential only.”
 You can change your mind at any time by clearing your browser's localStorage for getaplomb.com (the banner will re-appear on next visit).
+The choice present when you submit checkout governs measurement for that checkout; a later change governs later checkouts and cannot retract an event already sent.
+To request deletion of a past Google Analytics purchase event, email [email protected] with the order date and transaction identifier, if available.

 From your browser: every modern browser lets you block or delete cookies in Settings.
 For details: Chrome, Safari, Firefox, Edge.
 Blocking strictly-necessary cookies may break checkout.